 Semi-trucks and tractor-trailers are the largest vehicles that the average driver will find on the road.
 In fact, these vehicles can weigh upwards of 80,000 pounds when carrying a full load of cargo.
 Large commercial trucks are thus able to do enormous amounts of damage when involved in accidents with much smaller passenger vehicles.

 Despite the risks involved in a tractor-trailer accident, many large trucks lack the advanced safety features that can be found in much smaller cars and trucks which pose far less of a safety threat.
-Read on to learn about the ways that large truck safety could be improved with the introduction of advanced crash prevention systems, and contact a seasoned Texas personal injury lawyer for a consultation if you’ve been hurt in a crash with an 18-wheeler.
+Read on to learn about the ways that large tractor-trailer safety features could be improved with the introduction of advanced crash prevention systems, and contact a seasoned Texas personal injury lawyer for a consultation if you’ve been hurt in a crash with an 18-wheeler.

 Fatality rates rising among tractor-trailer crashes